d347h-eth/indexer-public/docs/focus-mode.md

 ## Orderbook Ingestion (External)

-- External order ingestion (API, OpenSea/Blur feeds, maintenance jobs) is not gated yet.
-In practice most order builders include the NFT contract; but to guarantee focus‑only writes, add a small guard before enqueuing `orderbook-orders-queue` (filter out orders whose target collection/contract != focus).
-This is a planned follow‑up.
+- OpenSea websocket ingestion is gated under focus:
+  - The WS client subscribes to a single collection slug when possible.
+  - Set `FOCUS_COLLECTION_SLUG=<opensea-slug>` to force a slug subscription; otherwise the client will attempt to resolve the slug from `collections.slug` for `FOCUS_COLLECTION_ADDRESS` and fall back to `*` if not found.
+  - A contract gate drops any incoming OS order whose `contract` != `FOCUS_COLLECTION_ADDRESS` (logs with `topic=focus-gate`).
+- REST/other ingestion remains wide unless an explicit guard is added; in practice most orders include the target contract.
+For guaranteed focus‑only writes in other feeds, add a simple contract filter before enqueueing `orderbook-orders-queue`.

 ## Invariants